-Box Lid Art: Create a custom piece of art in a ready-made picture frame – a box lid!
+Box Lid Art: Kids can create a custom piece of art in a ready-made picture frame – the lid of a box!

-We’re sprucing up the playroom here, so over the next few weeks we’ll be focusing on individual and group works of art to hang on our walls.
+We’re sprucing up the playroom here, so over the next few weeks we’ll be focusing on easy art projects for preschoolers, and we’ll be hanging our finished projects on the walls of the play room.
 As most of you know, I like to keep our crafts and activities easy and affordable, so we’ll be using inexpensive “canvases” from around the house to create our masterpieces on.
 I’m super-stoked about our upcoming projects, and excited to show you the box lid art that the hooligans created today.

 Our playroom is simple and furnished with all kinds of cast off goodies from around our home, and with thrift shop finds that I’ve accumulated over the years.
 Until last year, my daycare didn’t have a dedicated space in our home; when we were inside, but last year, I converted our seldom-used spare room and storage area into a rockin’ space for the daycare, and an area for all of our crafting and supplies.
 You can read about the awesome makeover, and see all the pics here and here.

 We spend a lot of time playing and crafting in this room in the winter time, and I think having some hooligan-made art on the walls will look great

 Using a box lid as an art canvas:

 For today’s project, we used box lids that I’d saved from Christmas time.
 Box lids make a great canvas for a child’s art because the edges of the lids serve as a frame for whatever is created in the lid.